nasp2000/Node32-HUB/README.md

 # Node32-HUB

-**Node32-HUB** is a modular, multi-protocol firmware framework for ESP32-S3 and ESP32-P4 microcontrollers.
-It transforms a single board into a versatile industrial communication hub, data logger, automation controller, or IoT gateway — configured entirely through compile-time feature flags.
+Node32-HUB is a modular, multi-protocol firmware framework for ESP32-S3 and ESP32-P4 microcontrollers.
+It turns a single board into a versatile industrial communication hub, data logger, automation controller, or IoT gateway.
+Thanks to compile-time feature flags, it can be tailored to fit absolutely any use case.

 ## Architecture

-The firmware is organized around a pack-based module system.
-Each pack defines a personality by enabling the relevant feature modules.
-Because modules are independent, the same codebase can produce firmware for completely different use cases without bloat.
+The firmware is organized around a pack-based module system, where each "pack" defines a specific device personality by enabling relevant features.
+Because these modules are independent, a single codebase can generate firmware for completely different use cases, allowing you to mix and match modules in endless configurations.

 ## Why Node32-HUB?